 You will need to verify the domain that your organization owns.
 Once you enable SSO, all users that are using your organization's domain will be required to use SSO to sign in.

-2. Click the SAML SSO tab.
-In the Verify your company email domain field, enter your company's domain name and click the Verify button.
+- In the Verify your company email domain field, enter your company's domain name and click Add.

 - If you have multiple e-mail domains configured for your SSO provider, add and verify all additional domains.

-3. Copy the Hostname and TXT values and add them to a new DNS TXT record for your domain.
-Once added, click on the Verify domain button.
+- Copy the Hostname and TXT values and add them to a new DNS TXT record for your domain.
+Once added, click Verify domain.
 Please note that it can take up to 24 hours to verify the domain.

 You must verify your domain before you can configure the SSO Connector.